Caripson/ProML/docs/clear_block_structure.md

 ## The Standard Block Order

-PromptLang recommends the following order.
+ProML recommends the following order.
 While not all blocks are required for every prompt, they should appear in this sequence if present.

 1.  `META`: Versioning, ID, status, owner.
 (Not in the original list, but essential)
 2.  `GOAL`: The primary objective of the prompt.